Swasth-Apps/healthcoach-help/src/pages/client/topics/free-programs.md

 To comprise-

-* Search the program by inserting relevant tags in the search bar or check the featured program as mentioned above.
+* Search for the program by inserting relevant tags in the search bar or check the featured program as mentioned above.
 * Find the unpaid program that you would like to join.
 * Click on the join button and view all the cohorts available.
 * Select the cohort as per your convenience, and your request to join the cohort will be sent to the coach for acceptance.